anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 title: Educative and Evolutionary Yoga Training
 subtitle: "Integrated training to enhance physical and mental health "
 ---
 **Educative and Therapeutic Yoga Training:** in 2022 my training will be geared to all those who are educating our next generation: teachers, parents, charity workers, environmentalists, home schoolers; social workers, occupational therapists, medical professionals, mental health therapists and others.
+There are 3 residentials and 4 non-residential weekends in Kendal (Cumbria) or accessed via Zoom.

 You may not necessarily aspire to run your own studio or make an exclusive living out of teaching Yoga classes.
-Your motivation may be more to guide and inspire; to gently and mindfully help shift values, cultural and social expectation; to promote physical and mental well-being for all as well as a deeper understanding of our human condition + the heritage and future of the planet we share.
+Your motivation may be more for self-development; to guide and inspire others with yoga wisdom; to gently and mindfully help shift values, cultural and social expectation; to promote physical and mental well-being for all as well as a deeper understanding of our human condition + the heritage and future of the planet we share.

 There will be time to chat to each other over weekends and residentials; enjoy different locations with their accompanying challenges and learning; an opportunity to consider how you can implement and adapt Yoga wisdom to contemporary living in your work and relationships.